The non-autistic brain can filter and only concentrate on what it wants to focus on, ignoring some of the sensory experiences it receives.

 There are more signs, but they depend entirely on the person.
-Ask them what the signs of overload looks like to them and what are their triggers, so you can identify and avoid meltdowns.
+Ask them what the signs of getting overwhelmed looks like to them and what are their triggers, so you can support them.

 Meltdowns – Externalised overload

-Meltdowns happen when there is an overload of the autistic brain, making it unable to process any other stimuli, which increases stress, and will be externalised as loss of control, screaming, crying, self-injury or aggression.
+Meltdowns happen when there the brain is overwhelmed, making it unable to process any other stimuli, which increases stress, and can be externalised as loss of control, screaming, crying, self-injury or aggression.
 Meltdowns are the fight reaction in fight or flight.
 Which ones are more common depends entirely on the person.

 Be aware that most of the time we will be non-verbal and will struggle to understand or process what is around us and anyone that tries to communicate with us.